Generative methods for sampling transition paths in molecular dynamics: Generating transition paths with reinforcement learning

 where the expectation is over all realizations of~$q_{k+1}$ distributed according to~$\mathcal{T}(\cdot|q_k,a_k)$.
 For a discrete action space $\mathcal{A}$, the algorithm for Q learning is based on the fact that $Q_P$ can be seen as a fixed point of the mapping appearing in~\eqref{eq:q_hjb}.
 We briefly describe the method following~\cite{qlearning}.
 An initial Q-table is considered, for instance by providing random values for the Q-function for each pair~$(q_{k}, a_{k})$.
 At each time step $k$, the agent takes an action $a_k$ (either randomly or by choosing the best one among the current estimates for the Q function, see~\cite{qlearning} for more details) and moves from the state $q_k$ to $q_{k+1}$ with a reward $r_{a_k}(q_{k+1}, q_k)$.
 In view of~\eqref{eq:q_hjb}, the Q-table is then updated as follows

 where $\alpha$ is the learning rate.
 The convergence of Q-learning algorithms can be shown under mild hypotheses, see~\cite{qlearning, sutton2018reinforcement} for more details.
-Once the algorithm has converged and a final Q-function is obtained, the optimal policy at state~$q_{k}$ is defined as $\argmax_{a \in \mathcal{A}} Q(q_{k}, a_{k})$.
+Once the algorithm has converged and a final Q-function is obtained, the optimal policy at state~$q_{k}$ is defined as $\argmax_{a \in \mathcal{A}} Q(q_{k}, a)$.

 In large state spaces, either discrete or continuous, a better way to maximize~\eqref{eq:q_function_def} is to consider a family of functions $f(q_{k}, a, \theta)$ parametrized by~$\theta$ to approximate the Q-function.
 This is more efficient in terms of computational time if the state space is discrete but large.
 Typically, $\theta$ are the parameters of a NN.
 The policy in this case would be $P_\theta(q_{k}) = \argmax_{a \in \mathcal{A}} f(q_{k}, a, \theta)$.
-In practice, one iterates between updating a data set of realizations (here, snapshots of the trajectory instead of full trajectories, in fact; see Section~\ref{sec:app_RL} below), and the approximation of the Q function via~$f(q_{k},a,\theta)$.
-At each iteration, the algorithm consists in adding a sample of realization as
+In practice, one iterates between updating a data set of realizations (here, snapshots of the trajectory instead of full trajectories, in fact; see Section~\ref{sec:app_RL} below), and the approximation of the Q function via~$f(q_{k},a,\theta)$, in an online manner.
+More precisely, at each iteration, the algorithm consists in adding to the data set a new observed transition from~$q_{N-1}$ to~$q_N$ when performing the action~$a_N$: